hashgraph/hedera-wallet-connect/README.md

 #### Extension popup

 By default, it is not possible to directly pop up an extension with Wallet Connect.
-However, to allow this possibility, the dAppConnector accepts a list of extension IDs.
-If you create the AppConnector with an extension ID, it will automatically send a message to the extension to detect if it is installed.
+However, to allow this possibility, the dAppConnector look for extensions.
+If you create the AppConnector, it will automatically send a message to the extension to detect if it is installed.
 In case the extension is installed, it will be added to the available extensions and its data can be found at the extensions property of dAppConnector.

 To connect an available extension, use the method `connectExtension(<extensionId>)`.
 This will link the extension to the signer and session.
 Whenever you use the signer created for this